rajeevmore112/Port-Scan-Nmap/README.md

  192.168.xx.xxx: No open ports found in the scanned set.

 ## Repo Contents
+Port-Scan-Nmap
  ├── README.md
  ├── scan_results.txt        # CMD Nmap output (from -oN) (REDACTED MACs AND IP ADDRESSES AS THEY WERE PERSONAL) ├── TCP SYN Scan.jpg        # terminal screenshot (REDACTED MACs AND IP ADDRESSES AS THEY WERE PERSONAL)

 ##Wireshark Analysis
 I attempted to capture and analyze packets using Wireshark during the Nmap TCP SYN scan.